lucapinello/minidsp-ui/DEVELOPMENT.md

 - Add type annotations
 - Use reasonable ESLint rules to enforce code style
 - Always use `git mv` to rename files, or `git rm` to delete files
+- Follow established patterns in the codebase, e.g. the test setup, including e2e tests

+## Useful LLM prompts

+- Get familiar with the codebase by and read the README.md and DEVELOPMENT.md files and the directory tree
+- Run our of verification script ./verify.sh, and only fix things related to what we changed
+- Write the commit message for me, based on the current changes made.
+Check the git diff cat if you need to.